 Conclusion

 To my surprise, Tacos Gardenias did not serve the best fish taco in Cabo but the best shrimp taco in Cabo.
 While the fish taco was great, the shrimp taco was better with its plump, moist, flavorful, and fresh shrimp.
-Add in a homemade tortilla and an assortment of colorful condiments, and you had something special.
+Add a homemade tortilla and an assortment of colorful condiments, and you have something special.

 Pros

-- The fish taco was great but the shrimp taco was better
+• The fish taco was great, but the shrimp taco was better

-- Extensive menu featuring not only tacos but home-style Mexican dishes
+• Extensive menu featuring not only tacos but home-style Mexican dishes

-- Friendly staff
+• Friendly staff

-- The restaurant was very clean
+• The restaurant was very clean

 Cons

-- None
+• None

 Hours